About Third Space

 We are about relationships and learning, and nurturing the two together.

 Third Space is a place for meaningful community building, both local and Jewish.
-We intend it to be a container for creativity, collaboration, exploration, and discovery.
+It is a container for creativity, collaboration, exploration, and discovery.
 We are committed to the vision of being shaarei – gateways in Hebrew – a hub for learning, connecting, and growing together.
-Whether it be in lectures, classes, workshops, musical concerts and performances, or other hands-on experiences, we will embrace curiosity, open-mindedness, and deep care.
-We hope those who come to Third Space will share these values and help us build something sacred together.
+Whether it be in lectures, classes, workshops, musical concerts and performances, or other hands-on experiences, we embrace curiosity, open-mindedness, and deep care.
+We hope those who come to Third Space share these values and help us build something sacred together.

 Third Space welcomes and celebrates the full tapestry of Jewish identities.
 It values diversity of thought, perspectives and backgrounds.
-It is a place we want to make sure each person who joins us will feel welcomed, seen, and accepted.
+It is a place we want each person who joins us to feel welcomed, seen, and accepted.

 To transform a building into a home, you need the right people.
 The same is true for Third Space.